rivethealth/denorm/README.md

 - join - Expression for an inner join on the two sources.

-Usually, each source has a single table, though denorm supports other cases, for example a full carteaian product of two tables.
+Usually, each source has a single table, though denorm supports other cases, for example a carteaian product of two tables.

 ### Constistency

+_TODO: not yet implemented_

 There are two supported consistency modes.

 #### transaction

 This is the default.
-The target table is updated at the end of the transaction.
+The target table is updated at the end of the transaction, via a constraint trigger.

+Deferring work until the end of a transaction is particularly useful for avoiding excess work for "nested" records (insert a record and its children and grandchildren).

 #### iterate